argshook/zettelkasten/create-pr-with-openai.md

 1. Extracts the git log.
 1. Summarizes the changes into a clear, concise title and description using OpenAI's `gpt-3.5-turbo` model.
-1. Pushes a PR to GitHub using [`gh cli`](https://cli.github.com/) the generated title and description.
+1. Pushes a PR to GitHub using [`gh cli`](https://cli.github.com/) with the generated title and description.

 ### Extracting the Git Log